 READ MORE: How to Write Your Own Wedding Vows

 This depends on which part of the UK you live in.
-Humanist or celebrant-led weddings have had legal recognition in Scotland since 2005, and the number of humanist weddings in Scotland have now overtaken the number of Church of Scotland and Catholic weddings combined, says Rachael.
-However, they are not legally recognised in England and Wales.
+Humanist weddings gained legal recognition in Scotland in 2005, and the number of humanist weddings in Scotland has now overtaken the number of Church of Scotland and Catholic weddings combined, says Rachael.
+They are also legally recognised in Northern Ireland and Jersey, however, humanist weddings are not legal in England and Wales.

 Don’t let this panic you or put you off!
 It simply means you have to register the marriage or civil partnership beforehand at a registry office.
-A basic marriage ceremony or a civil partnership registration can be carried out for under £50 at a registry office anytime before or after the wedding day and takes as little and 6 and a half minutes.
+A statutory marriage ceremony or a civil partnership registration can be carried out for under £50 at a registry office anytime before or after the wedding day and takes as little as six and a half minutes.